mindreframer/varnish-stuff/Readme.md

       a CLI realtime varnish traffic analyzer
        18 commits, last change: 2013-05-28 01:30:26, 9 stars, 3 forks

+    hellvinz/purgerd:
+      forward purge to a pool of varnish
+       22 commits, last change: 2013-05-16 14:35:01, 2 stars, 0 forks

     inviqa/chef-varnish:
       Chef cookbook that configures the varnish-cache.org repos for apt or yum and installs and configures Varnish 3.* based on the defined attributes.
        25 commits, last change: 2012-10-17 08:03:42, 6 stars, 8 forks